Molecularly imprinted polymer: Applications

 Molecularly imprinted polymers arguably demonstrate their greatest potential as alternative affinity reagents for use in diagnostic applications, due to their comparable (and in some regards superior) performance to antibodies.
-Many studies have therefore focused on the development of molecularly imprinted assays (MIAs) since the seminal work by Vlatakis et al. in 1993, where the term "molecularly imprinted [sorbet] assay" was first introduced.
+Many studies have therefore focused on the development of molecularly imprinted assays (MIAs) since the seminal work by Vlatakis et al. in 1993, where the term "molecularly imprinted [sorbent] assay" was first introduced.
 Initial work on ligand binding assays utilising MIPs in place of antibodies consisted of radio-labelled MIAs, however the field has now evolved to include numerous assay formats such as fluorescence MIAs, enzyme-linked MIAs, and molecularly imprinted nanoparticle assay (MINA).

 Molecularly imprinted polymers have also been used to enrich low abundant phosphopeptides from a cell lysate, outperforming titanium dioxide (TiO_{2}) enrichment- a gold standard to enrich phosphopeptides.
-Recent reviews have also summarized domain-specific developments in MIP applications, including bone biomarker detection and therapeutic modulation, as well as antiviral strategies employing virus-targeted imprinting for multifunctional interventions.
+Recent reviews have also summarized domain-specific developments in MIP applications, including bone biomarker detection and therapeutic modulation, antiviral strategies employing virus-targeted imprinting for multifunctional interventions, and neurological applications ranging from diagnostics to therapeutic delivery.

 History

 In a paper published in 1931, Polyakov reported the effects of presence of different solvents (benzene, toluene and xylene) on the silica pore structure during drying a newly prepared silica.
-When H_{2}SO_{4} was used as the polymerization initiator (acidifying agent), a positive correlation was found between surface areas, e.g. load capacities, and the molecular weights of the respective solvents.
-Later on, in 1949 Dickey reported the polymerization of sodium silicate in the presence of four different dyes (namely methyl, ethyl, n-propyl and n-butyl orange).
+When sulfuric acid was used as the polymerization initiator as an acidifying agent, a positive correlation was found between surface areas, e.g. load capacities, and the molecular weights of the respective solvents.
+Later on, in 1949 Dickey reported the polymerization of sodium silicate in the presence of four different dyes (namely methyl, ethyl, n-propyl, and n-butyl orange).
 The dyes were subsequently removed, and in rebinding experiments it was found that silica prepared in the presence of any of these "pattern molecules" would bind the pattern molecule in preference to the other three dyes.
 Shortly after this work had appeared, several research groups pursued the preparation of specific adsorbents using Dickey's method.
 Some commercial interest was also shown by the fact that Merck patented a nicotine filter, consisting of nicotine imprinted silica, able to adsorb 10.7% more nicotine than non-imprinted silica.
 The material was intended for use in cigarettes, cigars and pipes filters.
-Shortly after this work appeared, molecular imprinting attracted wide interest from the scientific community as reflected in the 4000 original papers published in the field during for the period 1931–2009 (from Scifinder).
-However, although interest in the technique is new, commonly the molecularly imprinted technique has been shown to be effective when targeting small molecules of molecular weight <1000.
-Therefore, in following subsection molecularly imprinted polymers are reviewed into two categories, for small and big templates.
+Shortly after this work appeared, molecular imprinting attracted wide interest from the scientific community.
+Although interest in the technique is relatively new, the molecularly imprinted technique has commonly been shown to be effective when targeting small molecules of molecular weight <1000.